dtta222/Math-Practice_Java/README.md

 # *remove unused functions
 # *use inheritance for math functions?
 #
 # This program can be used as a math tutor for a young student.
-It repeatedly allows the user to practice solving Multiplication questions until the user inputs "q" to stop.
+It repeatedly allows the user to practice solving math questions until the user chooses to quit.
 When the practice for the user stops, this program generates the report:
 # (1) the list of questions with correct answers which the user has practiced;
 # (2) the total number of questions the user has solved;
 # (3) the total number of mistakes the user has made;